PhanindraDogiparti/Business-performance-Analytics/README.md

 # Business Performance Analytics

 ## 📚 Overview
 This project analyzes the sales performance of a hypothetical retail company, "Superstore," using a publicly available dataset.
-It evaluates sales outcomes, identifies trends, and develops strategies to enhance profitability.
+It focuses on evaluating sales outcomes, identifying trends, and developing strategies to enhance profitability.
 Key tasks include querying data with Apache Hive on a Hadoop Sandbox, visualizing insights in R, and building a predictive sales model using PySpark.

 ## 📂 Dataset
 - **Source:** Public dataset from Kaggle.